klahnakoski/mo-deploy/docs/library-versioning.md

 ## Solution: Two version control systems

 Your projects will be managed with one VCS, and your libraries will be synched with another VCS.
 In this document we will assume Git and Subversion respectively.
-Each has particular properties that are well suited to synchronizing libraries in this manner
+Each has particular properties that are well suited to synchronizing libraries in this manner.
+One VCS will support *isolation* and *expediancy*, while the other VCS will be responsible for *synchronization*.

 You can use this technique on all your vendor libraries.
 It helps especially when your vendor code lacks comprehensive tests: Each project that uses your vendor library effectively acts as a test suite.